Strategic Habitat Conservation (SHC)

 Partnerships between scientists and land managers are key to the SHC process.
 Science is needed to provide important ecological information and analytical techniques for identifying current habitat needs and for forecasting future conditions.
 Specialists in different disciplines work together to find timely ways to address conservation concerns, while managers and scientists collaborate to clearly define objectives, prioritize geographic areas and habitats, and craft effective conservation actions.
 Biological monitoring is central to the SHC framework, as it enables us to evaluate the biological response to conservation actions and to increase our understanding of ecological conditions and processes.
 In this way, we can continue to improve our conservation actions and respond to changing habitat conditions.
 The SHC framework can be applied towards all of our conservation concerns to increase our scientific understanding and decision-making transparency while we work to achieve our conservation goals.

-From left to right, Joel Shinn (Klamath SHC Team data manager), Nicole Athearn (team lead), Daryl Van Dyke (team analyst), and Richard Kearney (ARD for Science Application, Region 8).
+From left to right, Joel Shinn (Klamath SHC Team data manager), Nicole Athearn (Former team member), Daryl Van Dyke (team analyst), and Richard Kearney (ARD for Science Application, Region 8).

 Daryl Van Dyke: GIS Analyst